-Maybe you’ve had previous painful spider vein treatments with saline, so-called “saline injections”, and are worried that all sclerotherapy burns and hurts.
+Maybe you’ve had previous painful spider vein treatments with saline, so-called “saline injections”, and have worries that all sclerotherapy burns and hurts.
 Good news!
 It doesn’t.
 Today’s new FDA-approved pharmaceuticals are relatively painless and are much more effective than saline.

-Sclerotherapy sessions typically last about 30 minutes during which there are numerous injections.
-Sclerotherapy patients can usually see positive results within four to six several weeks.
-Although patients sometimes report a brief period of itching and treated areas may appear bruised for a few days, a little discomfort is experienced.
+Dr. Reynold’s patients can usually see positive results within four to six several weeks.
+Although patients sometimes report a brief period of itching, they experience little discomfort.
 Treated veins generally don’t come back, but new veins may appear.
 The number of sessions needed to reach a patient’s goal may vary, depending on the number and size of the veins treated.

 Patients can return home after sclerotherapy.
-Most patients return to work and resume regular activities the next day, although exercise and other types of strenuous activities should be avoided for one to two weeks.
-Compression bandages are typically worn for about a week or so after the procedure.
 Although it may take up to a month for the patient to see the full results, some improvement is usually visible right away.

-To promote vascular health and retain the positive effects of sclerotherapy, it is recommended that patients maintain a healthy weight and make exercise part of their daily routine.
+To promote vascular health and retain the positive effects of sclerotherapy, we recommend that patients maintain a healthy weight and make exercise part of their daily routine.